 The Catholic University's International Human Rights Summer Law Program in Rome will enroll up to 25 law students.
 Students will come predominantly from ABA-accredited law schools, although admission is open to foreign law students as well.
 U.S. law students from non-ABA accredited law schools are also eligible to apply if their home law school has been granted the power to confer the J.D. degree by the appropriate governmental authority in the unapproved law school’s jurisdiction, or if graduates of the non-ABA approved law school are permitted to sit for the bar examination in the jurisdiction in which the school is located.

-An applicant must be in good standing and anticipate having completed one year of full- or part-time law school by Friday, May 15, 2020 to be eligible to apply.
+An applicant must be in good standing and anticipate having completed one year of full- or part-time law school by Friday, May 14, 2021 to be eligible to apply.
 In considering whether to apply, prospective applicants should keep in mind that the program is academically intense and the workload is demanding.
 If you have any academic questions, please discuss them with the Program Director in advance.
 Students from foreign law schools must have completed the equivalent of one full year of legal study to apply and be fluent in written and spoken English.
 Prior to registration in the program, a letter must be received from the Registrar or Academic Dean’s office of the student’s home law school stating that the student is in good standing, eligible to participate, and unconditionally eligible to return to the home law school.
 Please contact us at firstname.lastname@example.org if you need additional information.
 Applications will be accepted on a first-come, first-served basis, with a preferred application submission date of March 15, 2021 or until the program reaches capacity.
-Completed applications will be processed upon receipt of the non-refundable $100 application fee.
+Completed applications will be processed upon receipt of the non-refundable $45 application fee.
 Admissions decisions will be communicated to students within two weeks of receipt of the completed application and application fee.